fknives/Android-Tutorial-Test-ShowCase/codekata/robolectric.instructionset.md

 Here we use Espresso's intents, with this we can verify if an Intent was sent out we can also Intercept it to send a result back.

 ##### Lastly let's verify Errors
-For Snackbar we still gonna use Espresso, but we have a helper class for that because of we may reuse it in other places.
+For Snackbar we still gonna use Espresso, but we have a helper class for that because we may reuse it in other places.
 So let's add that:
 ```kotlin
 class CodeKataLoginRobot(